natashaJ-NZP/animal-tracker-new/README.md

 The Animal Welfare Tracker is built with a Next.js Frontend and a Headless Drupal 9 Backend.

-* For Drupal:
+* For Drupal (Required Modules):
-Required Modules:
-- Simple O-Auth
+Simple O-Auth
-- JSON API:Web Services
+JSON API:Web Services

 * For Next.js:
 must have yarn installed onto your system!